da-liu/counter-starter/README.md

 This is a starter pack for a React counter app.
-It is meant to a practice assignment for someone learning the basics of React.
-It contains a set of tests that checks for the main functionalities of the app:
+It is meant as a practice assignment for someone learning the basics of React.
+It contains a set of tests that checks for the following functionalities:

 1. A span with the id `count` that displays an initial count of 3
 2. Three buttons with the class `increment` that increase the count value.